trendless/chtmlrelay/www/src/privacy.md

 <img class="banner" src="collage-top.png"/>

 # Terms of Use & Privacy Policy for {{config.mail_domain}}

-Welcome to `{{config.mail_domain}}`, a Canadian chatmail relay operated by a small team on a voluntary basis.
-See [this list](https://chatmail.at/relays) for relays in other jurisdictions.

 ## Terms of Use

 {{config.mail_domain}} utilizes security and end-to-end encryption to provide private messaging, and other services to users.
 You agree to our terms of service (“terms”) by using our relay and/or website (together, “services”).

-### About our services
+## About our services

-Minimum Age.
+### Minimum Age

 You must be at least 13 years old to use our services.
 The minimum age to use our services without parental approval may be higher in your home country.

 ### Legal and acceptable use